magnetsystems/message-samples-android/RichMessaging/README.md

 ## Installation

 Since this app uses Facebook for Android, you will need to follow the instructions on the [Facebook Developer Getting Started](https://developers.facebook.com/docs/android/getting-started/) page to configure the Rich Messaging app to use your own Facebook developer account.
 In summary, you will need to create a Facebook app, import your own `facebook_app_id` into the Rich Messaging app, and set up the Development Key Hash for your development machine at Facebook.

+All users of this app will be able to see and communicate with each other.
+If you would like to try this sample out privately, it is recommended that you create your own Magnet Message app by following the instructions at [Creating Your First App](https://docs.magnet.com/message/android/creating-your-first-app-android/).
+Once you obtain a `.properties` file, you can import it into the Rich Messaging app.

 ## How To Use